AmitT98/task-hell/README.md

 # task-hell
 Manage your tasks like never before with this productivity hack.
+Currently the app is deployed on netlify and can be used from there.(see [How to use?]("htu"))

 ## How to install?
 * Clone the repository using